-Join Yeuda Ben-Atar for an in-depth discussion in this video Comparing Push 1 and Push 2, part of Making Music with Ableton Push.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Comparing Push 1 and Push 2, part of Ableton Push: Making Music.

 - [Voiceover] You might be a Push 1 user,…or maybe you were thinking about getting a Push 2…but were wondering if Push 1 might be enough for your needs.…Let's compare the two units to give you a clear…overview of the differences between the two.…First, the build.…The first Push unit was designed by Ableton,…but it is manufactured by Akai Professional.…The Push 2 is designed and manufactured by Ableton,…and you can even see the entire Push 2…development and design team signatures…if you open up the Push 2 case,…although I would not recommend doing it…unless you know how to put it back together.…